rebeccamrfoster/GlobalHappiness/README.md

 - D3.js
 - Kaggle (to source data)

-## Features & Technical Challenges
+## Core Features

+### World Map
-Utilized the D3 JavaScript library to build a realistic, zoomable world map and manipulate the color fill of each country based on data from the World Happiness Report.
+I built a realistic, zoomable world map with the help of the D3 JavaScript library.
+Utilizing JavaScript's `async`/`await` pattern, I fetched data from the World Happiness Report 2021 before instantiating the `WorldMap` class, passing the fetched data into its constructor function.

-Built a Tooltip feature using mouse event listeners to toggle the visibility and inner HTML of the Tooltip element, allowing users to hover over each country to view its specific associated statistics.

-Incorporated the CSS3 Flexbox model and media queries to produce a clean and responsive web page.

-In Global Happiness, users will be able to:
-- Hover over a country to reveal the specific Ladder Score pertaining to the country as well as other factors that contribute to its score.
-- Zoom in an out to view the map more clearly.
-- Use the color legend to understand what the color of a country signifies.
-- Click on the link to the World Happiness Report to learn more about the study.

-Using JavaScript's `async`/`await` pattern, I fetched the World Happiness Report data
 ```javascript
 async function fetchData() {
     let data;